jdbenn/AngularApolloGraphQL/ReadMe.md

 The app will use a library called [Apollo](https://the-guild.dev/graphql/apollo-angular/docs).
 The library is used to interact with GraphQL APIs.

-The Apollow library does a lot for clients.
+The Apollo library does a lot for clients.
 It has built in caching and automtic re-fetching during mutations to keep front end applications fast and in sync with backend.

 Recall what a query to a GraphQL API looks like from above.
 Using the Apollo library, it looks something like this: